America's Best History Spotlight

 From Richmond - About 55 miles from Richmond, take I-64 west for 43 miles, then north on Route 208.
 Route 208 is known as Courthouse Road.
 In Louisa, take Route 33/23 west (W. Main Street or Gordonsville Road).

-Over 1,700 acres of battlefield saved by the Trevilian Station Battlefield Foundation and Civil War Trust
+Over 1,700 acres of battlefield saved by the Trevilian Station Battlefield Foundation and Civil War Trust.
+There is

 How Much to Visit

 Driving Tour is open year round.
 Be mindful that much of the land that you travel past, beyond that owned by the Foundation and Civil War Trust, is private property.
-Sargeant Museum is open on a seasonal basis Monday thru Saturday.
+The Sargeant Museum is open on a seasonal basis Monday thru Saturday.
+Times are subject to change.

 Trevilian Station Battlefield Foundation